OpenMDAO/POEMs/POEM_005.md

 in a 'typical' entry point.
 Also, note that all of the types listed above will function perfectly well in OpenMDAO without defining any entry points.
-The entire purpose of the entry points in this case is to allow the user to discover all of the components/groups/etc that have been installed in the current python environment.
+The entire purpose of the entry points in this case is to allow the user to discover all of the components/groups/etc that have been installed in the current python environment using the `openmdao list_installed` command.

 ### Entry Points in openmdao_case_readers